 After Nipplegate 2004, we all rushed out to get Hollywood Tape lest we have a Janet Jackson-style ‘wardrobe malfunction’ at the next kindy afternoon tea.
 Happily, you can also use regular Hollywood Tape as a quick, temporary fix to a too-long hem.
 Simply adjust the length of your jeans to suit your shoe height, stick on the tape, and you’re ready to go.
 To take the jeans back to their original length, just peel the tape off.
 Easy.
 Great for maxis and pants too.
 Hollywood Tape $6.15

-These decorative studs have been designed especially for temporary hemming.
+These decorative studs are designed for temporary hemming.
 Cute, removable and reuseable, they allow you to show the original stitched hems of your jeans.
 Hem Gems $19.99

 Created by Aussie actress, Melissa George, Hemming My Way is a snap device that sticks underneath your jeans or trousers.
 Simply snap under your long hem for flats, unsnap to slip back into heels.
 Hemming My Way $8.99 for 16